 The money you save, by shopping in this manner, can be put aside for a weekend getaway, a big family purchase, some sort of reward money to praise your family for becoming frugal.

 Save for rainy days.
-Remember the days before you had kids, where you could take long holidays for 3 weeks to New Zealand?
+Remember the days before you had kids, where you could take long holidays for 3 weeks to Australia or New Zealand?
 Or buy all of the latest electronic gadgets on the market?

 Your family and children are worth more than any of that combined!
 Whenever we have extra money, it goes away for children’s education or for those inevitable rainy days.